maklipsa/szymonwarda/_posts/2017-03-28-Want-unlimited-scale-and-performanceThis-is-where-to-start.md

 It is very rare to see them in key-value databases.
 Instead, we have **atomicity**.
 What is the difference?

 - **Atomicity** - means that the operation will execute or not.
 In short, in the case of failure, we won't end up with corrupted or partially changed data.
-- **
-- tion** - a series of multiple operations that will execute atomicity as one.
+- **Transactionality** - a series of multiple operations that will execute atomicity as one.

 Is the lack of transactions a problem?
 No. Let's examine the cases when we would use them: